Memphis Law Programs

 University of Memphis

-Part- and full-time programs are available; however, only 10% of an entering class will be allowed to attend part-time.
+Part- and full-time programs are available, although only 10% of a class may be enrolled part-time.
 Prospective students should possess or be in the process of completing a bachelor's degree.
 The admissions office will consider the student's LSAT scores and GPA when determining acceptance.

 Students are divided into small groups and receive guidance from upper-level law students.
 First-year students will concentrate on classes that cover fundamental aspects of law, such as civil procedure, property, torts, legal methods and constitutional law.
 Upper-level students can choose from an array of electives that allow them to focus on a specific area of the law, like income tax, corporate tax, family law and administrative law.
 Externship opportunities are available in judicial law, criminal justice, government practice, health law and educational law.